 - Charter and donor aircraft must be maintained under the appropriate FAA operations specifications.

-Aircraft Physical Damage: equal to the fair market value of the aircraft.
+7.2 Aircraft Physical Damage: equal to the fair market value of the aircraft.

 The insurance shall include the following:

-All insurance shall be provided by an insurer licensed/admitted in the state where the policy is issued and maintain minimum A.M.
-Best rating of “A” with minimum financial rating of “X”.
-A current and valid certificate of insurance showing all insurance requirements outlined above have been met\exceeded shall be provided to the University of Kansas prior to operations of the aircraft.
-(Insurance requirements listed above can change on a case by case basis with a risk analysis and waiver by the Director of Aviation Services after consultation with Director of Risk Management.)
+All insurance must be provided by an insurer licensed/admitted in the state where the policy is issued and a valid certificate of insurance evidencing all requirements outlined above must be provided to KU Aviation Services prior to operations of the aircraft.

 225 Strong Hall